metal3d/katenary/doc/docs/usage.md

 !!!
 Info "Overriding file"

     It could be sometimes more convinient to separate the configuration related to Katenary inside a secondary file.

     Instead of adding labels inside the `compose.yaml` file, you can create a file named `compose.katenary.yaml` and declare your labels inside.
 Katenary will detect it by default.

     **No need to precise the file in the command line.**

-## Make convertion
+## Make conversion

 After having installed `katenary`, the standard usage is to call:

     katenary convert

 It will search standard compose files in the current directory and try to create a helm chart in "chart" directory.